MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ## 1- Create a KQL Database

-1. Open the experience switcher on the bottom of the navigation pane and select **Real-time Analytics**.
+1. Open the experience switcher on the bottom of the navigation pane and select **Real-Time Analytics**.

     :::image type="content" source="media/spark-connector/app-switcher-kusto.png" alt-text="Screenshot of experience switcher showing Microsoft Fabric's experiences.
 Real-time analytics is highlighted.":::